 What if I have two properties?

 The Canada Revenue Agency (CRA) allows homeowners to claim an exemption on the sale of their principal residence.
 This exemption is available to all homeowners, regardless of how many properties they own.
-The only requirement is that the homeowner must have lived in the property as their principal residence for at least two out of the five years preceding the sale.
 If the homeowner has owned more than one property during that time, they can choose which one to designate as their principal residence.
 Keep in mind there are rules surrounding the definition of a principal residence — you cannot just dictate what it is.
 Generally speaking, it’s the property you spend the most time at during a calendar year.